joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 [Date and time example: Simple analog clock](../working-with-dates-and-times/date-and-time-example-simple-analog-clock.md).
-The AlarmClock class extends the SimpleClock class from that example by adding the functionality required for an alarm clock, including setting the alarm time and providing notification when the alarm “goes off.”
+The AlarmClock class extends the SimpleClock class from that example by adding the functionality required for an alarm clock, including setting the alarm time and providing notification when the alarm "goes off."

 Providing notification when something happens is the job that events are made for.
 The AlarmClock class exposes the Alarm event, which other objects can